shuklabhay/stereo-sample-gan/paper/main.md

 ## Introduction

 Since their introduction, CNN based Generative Adversarial Networks (DCGANs) have vastly increased the capabilites of machine learning models, allowing high-fidelity synthetic image generation [1].
 Despite these capabilities, audio generation is a more complicated problem for DCGANs.
 High quality audio generation models must be able to capture and replicate sophisticated temporal relationships and spectral characteristcs, in a consistent manner.
-Accounting for these complexities requires countless modifications and optimizations, for example as seen implemented in WaveGAN[2], a project this work was inspired by.
-This work attempts to recognize the limitations of audio representation generation with a Deep Convolutional Generative Network known to work with image generation.
+Accounting for audio data's complexities requires advanced training techniques and/or a network architecture tailored towards audio, for example as seen implemented in similar work WaveGAN[2].
+This work attempts to represent audio data as images and recognize the limitations of audio representation generation using a Deep Convolutional Generative Network that does not use advanced training techniques and specialized audio-specific network architectures.

 Considerations for sounds to generate were kick drums, snare drums, full drum loops, and synth impules.
 This work attempts to generate kick drums because they best met the criteria of containing some temporal patterns but also not being too complex of a sound and also being a quick impulse.
 Kick drums are simple sounds that have the potential to have some, but not an infinite amount of possible variance.
 Kick drums are also an integral part of digital audio production and the foundational element of almost every song and drumset.
 Due to their importance, finding a large quantity of high quality, unique kick drum samples is often a problem in the digital audio production enviroment.